1. Home

 Waterproof bed and furniture protectors

 Waterproof bed and furniture protectors are great for an added line of defence if you’re concerned about leaks or mess during intimacy.
-We stock disposable protectors that are breathable, highly absorbent and comfortable.
+We stock both disposable protectors and washable protectors that are breathable, highly absorbent and comfortable.
 Simply place one on top of your bedsheet and you’ll have peace of mind that any leaks will be absorbed.
-You can then dispose of the protector once you're done!
+You can then dispose of the protector if it’s not reusable, or throw the washable version in the washing machine between uses.

 Mood enhancers